-A safe place is in a nursing home?
+A Safe Place Is in a Nursing Home?

 Widely reported and widely repeated is the idea this coronavirus preys on the weak and elderly.
 The reports are true.
 COVID-19 is much more deadly to the elderly than the young.

-People ages 0-24 represent 22% of all the positive tests so far in Florida, but only one-fourth of 1% of all the deaths.
-Adults 25-34 represent 20% of all the cases in Florida but just 1% of deaths.
+People ages 0-24 represent 22 percent of all the positive tests so far in Florida, but only one-fourth of 1 percent of all the deaths.
+Adults 25-34 represent 20 percent of all the cases in Florida but just 1 percent of deaths.

 Think about that for just a minute.
-People under 35 in Florida are about 44% of all the cases but barely over 1% of all the deaths.
+People under 35 in Florida are about 44 percent of all the cases but barely over 1 percent of all the deaths.
 If you are under 35 and otherwise healthy, you are highly unlikely to die from the coronavirus.
 The regular flu might be more dangerous to your age group.

-On the other hand, those 85 and older represent just 2% of cases in Florida but are 13% of all hospitalizations and 34% of all deaths.
+On the other hand, those 85 and older represent just 2 percent of cases in Florida but are 13 percent of all hospitalizations and 34 percent of all deaths.
 Of particular concern are those 85 and older in nursing homes.

 The news cycle makes it seem as if the pandemic is everywhere in our nursing homes.
 The more interesting news is exactly how few nursing homes in Florida have had COVID-19 deaths.

 The state of Florida tracks the coronavirus outbreak across more than 1,600 long-term care facilities.
-Surprisingly, at least to me, 70% of all Florida’s nursing homes have had no deaths reported among their residents.
+Surprisingly, at least to me, 70 percent of all Florida’s nursing homes have had no deaths reported among their residents.

 There is no data on how many residents are in those 1,600 plus facilities.
 Extrapolating from other sources, I estimate there are 200,000 residents in these long-term care facilities.